Shivamagrawal20/mindlink-support/backend/SETUP_LLAMA.md

 **"Rate limit exceeded"**
 - Free tier has rate limits
-- Consider upgrading or using Ollama for development
+- Consider upgrading to a paid plan for higher usage

 ## Fallback Behavior